briansunter/site/site/blog/gtp3-openai-logseq-notetaking.md

 ## Text Summarization

 The original motivation for the project was text summarization.
-After reading an article, I wanted to turn the paper into a summary to look back on for my notes.
+After reading an article, I wanted to turn the page into a summary to look back on for my notes.
 GPT-3 does an incredible job of turning long text into a few-sentence summary.
 Keeping these short summaries in my notes helps me remember what I read.
 GPT-3 often does a better job summarizing text than I could do by hand.

 ![Summarize Jupiter](/images/blog/openai/tldr.gif)